Irislah/Smart-Trading/README.md

 1. This website is built using programming language: Html, Css, Php, and Javascript.
 2. Some modeling tools are used.
 ***

+### 4. Development Process
+We wrote the website using html and css through self-learning.
+There was a problem that we couldn't arrange the elements well, then we researched online and found out the method to keep two <div> elements in the same line.
+Now we are working on the back-end of the website to deal with the goods details.